Kremlin unfazed by Syrian opposition boycott of peace conference

 But Western powers and some Arab states believe Sochi is an attempt to create a separate peace process that would undermine U.N. efforts to broker a peace deal while laying the groundwork for a solution more suitable to Syrian President Bashar al-Assad and his allies, Russia and Iran.

-A spokesman for the Syrian opposition said on Saturday it would not attend the Russian event for those reasons, dismissing the gathering as an attempt by Moscow to sideline the U.N.-backed peace process.
+A spokesman for the Syrian opposition said on Saturday it would not attend the Russian event, dismissing the gathering as an attempt by Moscow to sideline the U.N.-backed peace process.

 The decision was a setback for Moscow, which is keen to cast itself and President Vladimir Putin as an important Middle East peace broker after its military helped turn the tide of the conflict in Syria in Assad’s favor.

-Kremlin spokesman Dmitry Peskov said on a conference call with reporters on Monday that the opposition boycott would not seriously hinder the conference, however.

-“The fact that some representatives of the processes currently taking place in Syria are not participating is unlikely to stop this congress from going ahead and is unlikely to seriously undermine the importance of the congress,” he said.
+Kremlin spokesman Dmitry Peskov said on a conference call with reporters: “The fact that some representatives of the processes currently taking place in Syria are not participating is unlikely to stop this congress from going ahead and is unlikely to seriously undermine the importance of the congress.”

 “Everyone recognizes that immediate breakthroughs in the Syrian peace process are unlikely to be possible.
 The only thing that is possible is patient, incremental, detailed work that can move us forward.
 In this sense, the Congress will be a very important, meaningful step on this road.”

-George Sabra, a prominent figure in the Syrian political opposition, told Reuters by phone that the event was a cynical waste of time.
+George Sabra, a prominent figure in the Syrian political opposition, told Reuters by phone:

-Top Syrian Kurdish politician Hediye Yusuf, an architect of Kurdish-led autonomy plans for northern Syria, predicted on social media that the Sochi event would yield little of import.
+Top Syrian Kurdish politician Hediye Yusuf, an architect of Kurdish-led autonomy plans for northern Syria, also predicted on social media that the event would yield little of import.

 “Sochi will not bring results if the parties that are present on the ground are not there,” wrote Yusuf.